byu-oit/byu-jwt-nodejs/README.md

 - *NotBeforeError* - A reference to the NotBeforeError constructor.

 - *TokenExpiredError* - A reference to the TokenExpiredError constructor.

+**DEPRECATED**

+- *WELL_KNOWN_URL* - A reference to the BYU OpenID Configuration URL.
+It will be removed in the next major version.
+Use ByuJWT.prototype.openIdConfigUrl instead.

 ```js
 const ByuJWT = require('byu-jwt')